nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.8.
 Subject validation**

-The **sub** field in the JWT MUST be a known organisation.
+The **sub** field in the JWT MUST be a known organization.
 It MUST have been registered by the node operator of the authorization server and it MUST be valid at the time indicated by the **iat** field.

 #### 5.2.2.
 Error responses